 Firstly, and importantly, cashmere garments do not have to be dry cleaned!
 In fact, dry cleaning cashmere can damage the garment and reduce its longevity.
 Hand washing is always the most preferable method, as detailed below.

 The key to the whole process is using common sense, and a little trick known as the ‘new born baby’ rule.
 This cute rule should frame your selection of water temperature, soaps or detergents, and handling during washing and drying -- just treat your cashmere garment with the same care and sensitivity you would use with a new born baby.

 If you’re not completely confident about how to wash and dry your precious cashmere garments, it can be a daunting – or risky! – task.
 So, we asked an expert Cashmere manufacturer, Mia Fratino to send us their top tips for washing, drying and storing cashmere to ensure long lifetimes for your favourite luxury garments.

 Firstly, the best way to wash cashmere is by hand, and with a little common sense and a lot of care.
 It’s also important to dispel the myth that cashmere garments need to be dry-cleaned.
 The chemicals used in dry-cleaning can damage delicate cashmere fibres, so it’s best to avoid this method entirely.

-Add in a small squirt of gentle soap, be it a specialty cashmere wash natural unscented detergent, or even baby shampoo.
+Fill a sink or basin with room-temperature water - cold water can set some stains, and hot water can shrink garment.
+Add a small amount of gentle soap, or wool detergent or speciality made Sally’s wool wash.
+If you are stuck you can use hair conditioner or baby shampoo.
 And remember, more soap doesn’t mean a cleaner garment, it can actually add residue – so be frugal with your soap allocation.